Total Diet Replacement Programmes

-You may have heard about low-energy total diet replacement weight loss programmes in the news or on television lately.
-This information is aimed to provide an overview of what these weight loss programmes are, who they might be suitable for, potential side effects and where you should go if you’re interested in giving this type of programme a try.
+You may have heard about "crash diets" or low-energy total diet replacement weight loss programmes in the news or on television lately.
+This information aims to provide an overview of what these weight loss programmes are, who they might be suitable for, potential side effects and where you should go if you’re interested in giving this type of programme a try.

 What are low-energy TDR weight loss programmes?